Haritima-Manchanda/Rolling_Dice_Systems_Programming/README.md

 # ROLLING-DICE
 ## DESCRIPTION
-This project is for system's programming in C language.

 This project uses the sense hat’s inputs and the sense hats led matrix.
 The project uses the libsense library.

 1. The program simulates a set of four 6 sided dice.
 To roll the dice, the user will shake the raspberry pi.